notsojug/jug-material/solid-srp/slides/slides.md

 # Single responsibility principle

-- To be read: a class should have a single reason to change.
+- To be read: a class should have a single **reason** to change.
-- A class should do one thing
+- A class should do one thing => Separation of Concerns
-- Opposite: god object
+- Opposite: God object

 Thus classes should be:
 - small, easy to read